nasser/coding-in-depth/collision.md

 #### Explanation
 Most of this code is like the `AlwaysLookAt` component from the previous session, except with `OnCollisionEnter2D` in place of `Update`.
 Stress the similarities with your class.

-##### `OnCollisionEnter2D`
+##### `OnTriggerEnter2D`
-Recall that Unity uses specially named C# methods to send "messages" to your components. `Start` gets called once at the start of a game, `Update` gets called once every frame, and here `OnCollisionEnter2D` gets called the first frame of a collision detected.
+Recall that Unity uses specially named C# methods to send "messages" to your components. `Start` gets called once at the start of a game, `Update` gets called once every frame, and here `OnTriggerEnter2D` gets called the first frame a trigger collision is detected.
 This answers our first question: How do we know when two GameObjects touch?
-The `OnCollisionEnter2D` method is called on *every component* attached to *every GameObject* involved in the collision.
+The `OnTriggerEnter2D` method is called on *every component* attached to *every GameObject* involved in the collision.
 The order they they get called in is generally random, but you can [control it](https://docs.unity3d.com/Manual/class-ScriptExecution.html) to some extent.

-Unlike `Start` and `Update`, `OnCollisionEnter2D` passes additional information to you when it is triggered in the form of the [parameter `collision`](https://docs.unity3d.com/ScriptReference/Collision2D.html).
-This *describes* the collision, and has properties like [`contacts`](https://docs.unity3d.com/ScriptReference/Collision2D-contacts.html) (the specific points where the collision occurred) and [`relativeVelocity`](https://docs.unity3d.com/ScriptReference/Collision2D-relativeVelocity.html), the relative velocity of the colliding objects.
+Unlike `Start` and `Update`, `OnTriggerEnter2D` passes additional information to you when it is triggered in the form of the [parameter `otherCollider`](https://docs.unity3d.com/ScriptReference/Collider2D.html).
+It is a reference to the *other collider* that this collider just hit.
+It is not a GameObject, but we can ask it for the GameObject it is attached to by [`otherCollider.gameObject`](https://docs.unity3d.com/ScriptReference/Component-gameObject.html).

 ##### `Destroy`
 [`Destroy`](https://docs.unity3d.com/ScriptReference/Object.Destroy.html) removes the specified GameObject, in this case [`gameObject`](https://docs.unity3d.com/ScriptReference/Component-gameObject.html) is the GameObject attached to the component in question.